 - Invest in a protection plan.
 No matter where your vehicle is stored, accidents can still happen.
 Though unlikely, fire, theft, and other damages can befall vehicles in garages and storage spaces alike.
 We recommend investing in a protection plan to allow you peace of mind while your vehicle is in storage.
 Protection plans are typically offered by storage facilities themselves, or through most insurance providers.

-RV Storage Tips: Guidelines on Getting Your Recreational Vehicle Ready to Store
+RV Storage Tips: Getting Your RV Ready for Storage

 RVs are typically used seasonally, most frequently when the weather is nice.
 During the colder winter months, many of these large vehicles go into storage, where they can be parked with minimal risk of weathering, damage, and deterioration.
 If you are considering to move your RV into storage, prepare with the following: